-COBI 4033 3 CR (VARIABLE) IRREGULAR BUSINESS PLAN COMPETITION
+COBI 4033 3 CR (VARIABLE) IRREGULAR BUSINESS PLAN COMPETITION such as the Donald W. Reynolds Governor's Cup for Entrepreneurial Development.

-Prerequisite: MGMT 3033 New Venture Creation and admission to the College of Business, or consent of instructor for majors outside the College of Business
+Prerequisite: MGMT 3033 New Venture Creation and admission to the business program, or consent of instructor for majors outside the business program

 Requires the application of principles of management, marketing and finance to a start-up business.
 Addresses the practical aspects of analyzing the planning and organizing, marketing, human resources, and financial control needs for a new business.
-Students work in teams to develop a business plan to be entered state, regional or national competitions such as the Donald W. Reynolds Governor's Cup for Entrepreneurial Development.
+Students work in teams to develop a business plan to be entered state, regional or national competitions